mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-MariaDBMaxScaleSpec defines a MaxScale resources to be used with the current MariaDB.
+MariaDBMaxScaleSpec defines a reduced version of MaxScale to be used with the current MariaDB.